damosull/voting-portal/readmes/loadtest.md

 1. Launch the above URL.
 2. Click on `Run Pipeline`
 3. There are three parameters to this pipeline:
-    1. `Branch/tag` - Choose master to run with default settings (Environment is Aqua and Script is bypass workflow).
+    1. `Branch/tag` - Choose master to run with default settings (Environment is Ultra and Script is bypass workflow).
 For a customized run, create a branch and make required changes to the command on the docker-compose.yml file.
     2. `Number of Parallel Instances` - Choose the number of parallel users you want to hit the environment.
 Enter a number between 1 and 30
     3. `New Image?` - keep this checked so that the pipeline uses the latest code to run tests
 4. Click on `Run`